Skip to main content

 3. Laputa: On Laputa, Gulliver encounters people who are absorbed in impractical, speculative pursuits.
 Laputans embody humanity’s obsession with abstract thought, often detached from reality.
 Swift critiques intellectualism here, suggesting that our fascination with theory sometimes blinds us to practical needs.

 4. Houyhnhnms and Yahoos: In this final journey, Gulliver meets the Houyhnhnms, a race of noble horses, and the Yahoos, debased, animalistic humans.
-Swift contrasts the Houyhnhnms’ rationality with the brutishness of the Yahoos, leading Gulliver to question human values.

-What Does Gulliver’s Travels teach children?
+What does Gulliver’s Travels teach children?

-Although Gulliver’s Travels is often classified as children’s literature, its themes extend far beyond the adventure.
+Although Gulliver’s Travels is classified as children’s literature, its themes extend far beyond the adventure.
 Through Gulliver’s voyages, children are introduced to themes of humility, tolerance, and critical thinking.
 Swift’s portrayal of flawed societies teaches children to question authority, recognise bias, and appreciate kindness and integrity.

-Why Read Gulliver’s Travels in 2024?
+Why read Gulliver’s Travels in 2024?

 In an age of information overload and polarising media, Swift’s observations about society feel relevant.
 Gulliver’s encounters remind readers to stay grounded, value empathy, and maintain a sense of wonder.
 Swift’s satire cuts through ego and societal pretence, encouraging readers to find humour in the absurdity of human conventions.

-Which Classic Children’s Books are Perfect for 2024?
+Which classic children’s books are perfect for 2024?

 Looking for books that transport children to new worlds?
 Here are five recommendations: